Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Experimental design and results

 \section{Experimental design and results}

-\textbf{Architecture.} We use the network architecture shown in Fig.~\ref{fig:arch} as used in \citet{journe2022hebbian} and \citet{nimmo2025advancing} except the difference in the activation function choosing to verify the effectiveness of the proposed goodness function.
+\textbf{Architecture.} As shown in shown in Fig.~\ref{fig:arch}, we use a network architecture similar to that used by \citet{journe2022hebbian} and \citet{nimmo2025advancing} except the activation function chosen to verify the effectiveness of the proposed goodness function.
 The network consists of three convolutional blocks followed by a fully connected layer for classification.
 The first block has 96 channels, and the number of channels increases by 4 for each subsequent layer.
-Details of the network architecture are provided in Appendix \ref{appedix:net_archi}.
+Each channel is regarded as a neuron due to weight sharing, and the corresponding feature map is treated as samples drawn from an unknown distribution conditioned on the input.
+See Appendix~\ref{appedix:net_archi} for details.

 \textbf{Datasets and data preprocessing.} We use the MNIST\citep{Lecun1998}, CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning} to verify the effectiveness of the proposed goodness function.
 For MNIST, we only use random crop for data augmentation.
-For CIFAR-10 and CIFAR-100, we first apply zero phase component whitening and random crop and random horizontal flip for data augmentation.
+For CIFAR-10 and CIFAR-100, we first apply zero phase component whitening and then random crop and random horizontal flip for data augmentation.

 \textbf{Training Pipeline.} We divide the training process into two phases.
 In the first phase, convolutional blocks are trained using the proposed goodness function layer-wise for 3 epochs.
-Specifically, for each epoch, we train the first block with \(L_{dc}\), fixed it, and then train the next block.
+Specifically, for each epoch, we train the first block with the proposed loss \(L\), fix it, and then train the next block.
 This process is repeated for all blocks.
+Given that the number of neurons far exceeds both the number of samples and the number of classes, direct estimation of ED may become unreliable due to the sparsity of samples.
+To address this, we propose projecting the output of each block onto a lower-dimensional subspace using a randomly generated set of orthogonal basis vectors before computing the dimensionality compression loss.
+This projection operation is expected to reduce the estimation variance while preserving the structural properties of the representation.
+We gradually reduce the projection dimensionality until it aligns with the number of output classes.

-In the second phase, the fully connected layer is trained using the standard cross-entropy loss.
-The linear classifier is trained for 60 epochs using the mean-square output as the prediction score.
-The best validation accuracy is reported to assess the linearly separable output of the convolutional blocks.
-For comparison, we apply a similar pipeline to train models with BP: the entire network is trained end-to-end for 3 epochs, followed by freezing the convolutional block parameters and training the fully connected layer for 60 epochs.
-All experiments utilize a NVIDIA RTX 3090 GPU and an Intel Xeon(R) Gold 6226R CPU, detailed in the Appendix \ref{app_sec: training_details}.
+In the second phase, convolutional blocks are frozen, and we train the linear classifier for 60 epochs with the standard cross-entropy loss, where the prediction score is based on the mean of squared outputs over the noisy variants.
+The best validation accuracy is reported as we care more about the upper bound of the performance.
+All experiments utilize a NVIDIA RTX 3090 GPU and an Intel Xeon(R) Gold 6226R CPU, as detailed in the Appendix \ref{app_sec: training_details}.